OpenStackSanDiego/SecurityServiceChains/Lab3.md

 A number of malicous IoT (Internet of Things) devices are running on your network!
 It's your job to analyze the traffic to determine how it is communicating and block the traffic.

-Each IoT device is communicating with a "Command and Control" server at least every 60 seconds using either TDP or UDP.
+Each IoT device is communicating with a "Command and Control" server at least every 60 seconds IP networking.
 Using TCPDump and/or Snort, determine what remote IP(s) the device is communicating and block that IP.
 Utilize a second NetMon to verify that the traffic is being blocked.

 No login credentials are provided for the IoT box.
 You should consider it a black box where you can only examine traffic in/out of the virtual machine.